embeddings-benchmark/mteb/README.md

 from mteb import AbsTaskRetrieval, DRESModel

 class MyModel(DRESModel):
-    # Refer to the code of DRESModel for the methods to overwrite
+    # You will need to overwrite the methods `encode_queries` and `encode_corpus` for custom behavior
-    pass
+    # Refer to the code of DRESModel for how these methods look like by default

 assert AbsTaskRetrieval.is_dres_compatible(MyModel)
 ```

 ### Evaluating on a custom task